 The country’s constitution states that Bhutan must maintain at least 60% of the country under forest cover at all times.
-Currently, 72% if Bhutan is forested and more than a third of the country is under protection.
+Currently, 72% of Bhutan is forested and more than a third of the country is under protection.
 One of the reasons apart from maintaining the balance of their ecological system is also the challenges their fragile mountain terrain poses to the community.
-Over foresting will pose dangers of landslides in any monsoons or erratic weather.
+Over foresting will pose the dangers of landslides in any monsoons or erratic weather.

 This commitment is however often at the sacrifice of economic development.
-The government decided against exporting timber to India despite it being a lucrative business as the government wanted to keep in view the long term impact of this business on its ecology, and not to focus on the short term gains.
+The government decided against exporting timber to India despite it being a lucrative business as the government wanted to keep in view the long term impact of this business on its ecology, and not focus on the short term gains.